rbmm/ShadowAdmin/README.md

 but let we fix (under debugger) `UF_SHADOW_ADMIN_ACCOUNT` flag. account will be created. but this is not all.

-`CuipHideShadowAdminFromLogonUi` set `UserDontShowInLogonUI` property on account and `NetLocalGroupAddMembers` add it to `"Administrators"`
+`CuipHideShadowAdminFromLogonUi` set `UserDontShowInLogonUI` property on account and `NetLocalGroupAddMembers` add it to `"Administrators"` the `"Administrators"` is **hardcoded** ! so this api call fail on not EN windows, where `S-1-5-32-544` alias have another name. yet one error.
 `LogonUserExExW` then is called (it ok). but then..
 `CreateShadowAdminLink` is called. it use strange `(TOKEN_INFORMATION_CLASS)-2` value. and got error `STATUS_NOT_IMPLEMENTED` interesting that kernel implementation of `NtSetInformationToken` first check `TOKEN_INFORMATION_CLASS` as unsigned and reject `-2` as too big.